EDGENortheastern/network-rail-2022-welcome/README.md

 ## The end 🔚

 Hi, my name is Theo.
-I am having a blast learning a new coding language, please approve my edits of I will be upset 🙌 (｡◕‿◕｡)
+I am having a blast learning a new coding language, please approve my edits or I will be upset 🙌 (｡◕‿◕｡)